 We studied various social media tags, took notes during marketing meetings, and reread our own blog posts to collect this list.
 This list is one, by necessity, that must constantly evolve as B2B marketing acronyms change and grow over time.

 Account Based Marketing – This approach to marketing treats two or more people who work at the same organization as one client.
 This approach means that instead of individually targeting everyone, the marketer instead communicates with all stakeholders.
-This is necessity in an industry where most decisions are made by multiple stakeholders, not just one individual.
+This is a necessity in an industry where multiple stakeholders, not an individual, make most decisions.

-Artificial Intelligence – Artificial intelligence is used most commonly in marketing to analyze data and answer internal question and also as an outward facing tool to answer user questions (aka a chatbot).
-This technology is evolving and changing rapidly as marketers collect more data.
-Soon, it is predicted that these technologies will have enough layers of experiences to interact with users in a human manner.
+Artificial Intelligence – Artificial intelligence is used most commonly in marketing to analyze data and answer internal questions.
+It’s an outward-facing tool to answer user questions in a customer service context (aka a chatbot).
+This technology is rapidly evolving and changing as marketers collect more data.
+Today’s chatbots are getting close to mimicking the human experience as technology improves.

 Augmented Reality – Augmented reality is virtual reality’s little sister.
-This technology is being implemented through camera filters on platforms like snapchat, and was brought to the public’s attention by the short-lived Pokémon Go.
+This technology is being implemented through camera filters on platforms like Snapchat, Facebook, and Instagram.
+It was brought to the public’s attention by the summer of Pokémon Go.

-On Snapchat, anyone can buy a filter and use it to reach an audience through demographic factors like location.
+On several of these platforms, anyone can buy a filter and use it to reach an audience through demographic factors like location.

 Conversion Rate Optimization –Conversion is an overarching term for when a user completes a desired action.
 Optimization refers to removing friction for the user to make conversions happen more easily.

-This comes in the form of great customer service, especially when something goes wrong.
-This also comes with good communication in general and every now and then, wielding the element of surprise and delight.
+This comes in the form of excellent customer service, especially when something goes wrong.
+Communicate at the right frequency and wield the element of surprise and delight strategically.

 Deep Learning – In its simplest terms, deep learning is when artificial neural networks (the brains of AI) are working on learning tasks that contain more than one hidden layer.

-Internet of Things – This describes any internet-connected object that collects and stores data on whatever function the device is performing.
+Internet of Things – This describes any internet-connected object that collects and stores data on the function the device is performing.

 An example of this is Samsung’s smart fridge, which allows you to know when food spoils without opening the door.